MilesButler2019/CS262_PA1/Engineering_Workbook.md

 ## Failed Attempts

 We attempted to send the data as a serialized string and many issues trying to read it on the server side as a dict.
 We ended up using the buil in eval method in python to read the data in as a dict

+## Tests

+The Edge Cases we cover were

+- Creating and Deleting Account
+- Creating Duplicate Accounts
+- Deleteing Non Existing Account